How Foghat Hit the Big Time With ‘Fool for the City’

 Jameson contributed much more than the idea for the Fool for the City album cover.
 As Earl told Vintage Rock, the record's biggest hit and the band's signature number, "Slow Ride," came out of Foghat's first jam session with their new bassist.

 "The first song to come out of there was 'Slow Ride.'
-It was from a jam.
 We were just jamming," he recalled.
 "Nick had a cassette player and he would record whatever we played there.
 As I recall it, the whole song was written — the middle part and the bass part and the ending were all Nick’s ideas.
 Basically, Nick wrote the song, but we just jammed on it, and Nick cut the stuff up so it made sense as far as the song goes.
 And then Dave said, 'I’ve got some words.'"

 Looking back, Earl noted that while "Slow Ride" ended up resonating on a larger level than many Foghat tracks, it was really cut from pretty much the same cloth as the rest of the band's catalog — right down to its blues roots.